oudalab/speedlabeling/README.md

 Acquiring the large datasets needed by supervised learning is arguably the most challenging part of building artificial intelligence.
 By designing a system that utilizes the power of crowdsourcing and machine learning, we will be able to classify datasets cheaper, faster, and more accurately, leading to better learning models.

+A prototype two-class labeling interface
 ![A prototype two-class labeling interface](images/two_class.png?raw=true "Two Class")

+A prototype multi-class labeling interface
 ![A prototype multi-class labeling interface](images/multi_class.png?raw=true "Multi Class")